lbryio/lbry.tech/documents/glossary.md

 A node that is connected to the global network and is responding to protocol requests.
 LBRY is a peer-to-peer network, which means that nodes connect to each other to perform network operations.
 A single node may sometimes act as a client and sometimes as a server.

+### Permissionless

+A system is permissionless if it can be joined, interacted with, or used without the explicit authorization of any party, nor can any party revoke the ability to use the system.

+An open system with no centralized control is permissionless.
+Examples include HTTP and Bitcoin.

 ### README

 A file included with each LBRY project that contains basic information about that project.
 More in (/resources/repository-standards).